Banner

 • Account takeovers: When someone experiences a malware or phishing attack, the hacker may gain access to their school account.
 This allows them to exfiltrate student data and laterally target other users.

 • Insider threats: Malicious insiders may purposefully leak sensitive information.
-More often, however, students and staff accidentally expose personal data, such as by sharing the wrong attachment in an email.
+More often, however, students and staff accidentally expose personal data, such as by sharing the wrong attachment in an email or setting a document share setting to “global view.”

 Cyber safety and cybersecurity are two halves of the same coin.
 While the former focuses on protecting people from physical and emotional harm, the latter is more about information security.

 Administrators traditionally consider them separate domains.
 In reality, IT and campus safety leaders need to break these silos and work together.
-Why?
-Because student safety risks are originating and/or manifesting online in many dangerous ways.
+Student safety risks are originating and/or manifesting online in many dangerous ways.

 Bullying